sazr/crowdsource-housing-reform/README.md

 - IPO - Investment Property Owner
 - PPORS - Primary place of residence seller (any age)
 - PPORB - Primary place of residence buyer (any age)
+- NPPOR - A person of any age who owns no property - including no primary place if residence or investment properties.
+- NPPORB - A person of any age who owns no property - including no primary place if residence or investment properties - attempting to buy a PPOR property.
 - PPORBU45 - Primary place of residence buyer who is under 45yo and owns no other property.
 - PPORBO45 - Primary place of residence buyer who is over 45yo (can own other property).
 - LL - Landlord - owner of a property they are renting out